jasondoc3/dotfiles/README.md

 These are my dotfiles 📁

-Also houses my neovim, kitty, and zellij configurations.
+Also houses my neovim, ghostty, and zellij configurations.

 ## Installation